spatialos/gdk-for-unity/docs/modules/player-lifecycle/basic-player-creation.md

 * `string workerId`: The ID of the worker that wants to spawn this player entity.
 *  `byte[] playerCreationArguments`: a serialized byte array of arguments provided by the worker instance sending the player creation request.

-When defining the entity template, you need to use the `AddPlayerLifecycleComponents` method.
+When defining the entity template, you need to use the `PlayerLifecycleHelper.AddPlayerLifecycleComponents` method.
 This method adds the SpatialOS components that are required by the Player Lifecycle Feature Module to the player entity template.

 The following code snippet shows an example on how to implement such a method: